- Code ASIA2074

 Upon successful completion, students will have the knowledge and skills to:

-- Examine the socio-cultural environments that have nurtured pop culture in East Asia and use this knowledge to develop their critical thinking and writing skills;
+- Understand the socio-cultural conditions that have nurtured pop culture in East Asia;

-- Demonstrate an understanding of what may nurture fandom.
+- Demonstrate an understanding of what nurtures consumption and fandom;

 This is a co-taught course.
 Any cap on enrolments in one course applies to both courses combined.